-When Kamala Harris became the candidate for the presidency of the United States, she was an instant success.
+When Kamala Harris became the candidate for the presidency of the US, she was an instant success.
 Her relative freshness and energy, common sense, attempts to conciliate, break the political deadlock, the choice of her easy-going vice-president and her debating skills all worked in her favour.
 She was slightly ahead in the polls and the trends predicted her as the winner.

 That is now history.
 The hurricane season hit the US hard.
 There were more storms than normal and they hit a wider area.
 Though the federal government reacted normally, victims complained, as victims do.
-Trump reacted with one of his signature, obvious and insulting lies: he accused the Federal Emergency Management Agency of channeling its money meant for the storm victims to migrants.
+Donald Trump reacted with one of his signature, obvious and insulting lies: he accused the Federal Emergency Management Agency of channelling its money meant for the storm victims to migrants.
 The polling statistics turned.
 The trends now favour Trump.
 Now what?

 To analyse how a second Trump presidency would influence markets, it is necessary to analyse Trump first.